rerun-io/rerun/BUILD.md

 ### Windows (PowerShell)

-The `justfile` currently doesn't support Windows, so most of the steps must be run manually.
+The `justfile` currently doesn't support Windows, so each step must be run manually.

 First, create and activate a local virtual environment and install the required dependencies using the following commands: